edunseng/python-oop-hangman/README.md

 # Hangman
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-<!Project Title
-Table of Contents, if the README file is long
-- A description of the project: what it does, the aim of the project, and what you learned
-- Installation instructions
-- Usage instructions
-- File structure of the project
-- License information>

       __      __         __         __      __     _________    __          __          __         __      __
      |  |    |  |      /    \      |   \   |  |  /  ________|  |   \      /   |       /    \      |   \   |  |
      |  |____|  |     /  /\  \     |    \  |  | |  |_________  |    \    /    |      /  /\  \     |    \  |  |